alronz/b2c-database-selection/Redis/Basic Features/commands.md

 2) "field2"
 ````

-HEXISTS is used to check if a certain field has a certain value, HINCREBY or HINCREBYFLOAT are used to increment the integer or float value stored inside a certain field.
-Finaly HDEL is used to delete a specific field inside the hash.
+"HEXISTS" is used to check if a certain field has a certain value, "HINCREBY" or "HINCREBYFLOAT" are used to increment the integer or float value stored inside a certain field.
+Finally HDEL is used to delete a specific field inside the hash.

 ````
 redis> HEXISTS myhash field1